 Bloom Time: Flowering occurs in the late dry season

-Barringtonia calyptrata is a deciduous or semi-deciduous tree, up to 100 feet (30 m) tall, with large glossy leaves and stunning pendulous flowers.
-The leaves tend to be whorled at the ends of the branches.
+Barringtonia calyptrata is a deciduous or semi-deciduous tree with large glossy leaves and stunning pendulous flowers.
+It grows up to 100 feet (30 m) tall.
+Leaves tend to be whorled at the ends of the branches.
 The fragrant, white flowers are in long pendulous spikes and appear just before the new growth flush.
 They have only four small white petals but numerous long white stamens and are full of nectar.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 This plant grows naturally in wet tropical, moist tropical and wet subtropical climatic zones, generally in areas with annual low temperatures between 68 to 77 °F (20 to 25 °C), annual high temperatures between 81 to 93 °F (27 to 34 °C), annual rainfall between 40 to 160 inches (1000 to 4000 mm) and a dry season of 6 months or less.

 It prefers a position in full sun or light shade and grows best in fertile, humid, well-drained soil but tolerates shallow, saline, and infertile soils.
 An established plant is a pretty drought tolerant and tolerant of saline conditions and salt-laden winds.
 It thrives in the wild, where its roots dabble in the brackish waters of lagoons, inlets, estuaries, and seasonally flooded coastal regions.